code420kam/coding_challenge_csv_converter/README.md

 ## HOW TO RUN

-run `npm start` to start the application after you had add `"start": "nodemon src/index.js"` to your package.json file.
+run `npm start` to start the application after you had add `"start": "nodemon src/index.js"` at `scripts` section to your package.json file.